armanvardanyan07/auto-string-encoder/README.md

-# Auto Preprocessing Toolkit
+# Auto String Encoder

 [![Python Version](https://img.shields.io/badge/python-3.8%20%7C%203.9%20%7C%203.10%20%7C%203.11%20%7C%203.12-blue)](https://www.python.org/)

-A lightweight and efficient utility designed to automate routine data preprocessing tasks for machine learning pipelines.
-This tool focuses on automatic handling of missing values and smart in-place encoding of categorical text variables directly within pandas DataFrames.
+A lightweight python utility designed to automate the routine task of converting text and categorical variables into integer format for machine learning models.
+The function automatically scans the data and performs in-place transformations to optimize memory usage.

 ---

 ## Features

-* **In-Place Categorical Encoding (`auto_encode`):** Detects all object and string columns, converts them to valid strings, and encodes them into integers using `LabelEncoder`.
-The modifications are applied directly to the original DataFrame to save operational memory.
-Returns a dictionary containing all fitted encoder objects for future inverse transformations.
-* **Smart Missing Value Imputation (`fill_none`):** Automatically determines column data types to apply optimal missing data strategies.
-Text columns are filled using the mode or a fallback token.
-Numerical columns are imputed using the median to stay robust against outliers.
+* **Automatic Target Selection:** Scans the entire DataFrame and automatically filters out only `object` and `string` data types.
+* **In-Place Modification:** Modifies the source DataFrame directly without duplicating data in memory.
+* **Encoder Tracking:** Saves and returns every fitted `LabelEncoder` instance in a dictionary, allowing for future mapping and inverse transformations (`inverse_transform`).

 ---

 ## Installation & Dependencies

-Ensure you have `pandas` and `scikit-learn` installed in your environment:
+Ensure you have `pandas` and `scikit-learn` installed:

 ```bash
 pip install pandas scikit-learn